 JBoss Data Grid can be deployed to support diverse IT environments with applications on-premise and in the cloud—legacy or contemporary.
 JBoss Data Grid can act as a data abstraction layer, decoupling the application, cache, and database.

 As a result, you gain control over life cycle, maintenance, and costs of each component independently.
-JBoss Data Grid for xPaaS is also available as a middleware service on OpenShift by Red Hat.
+JBoss Data Grid for xPaaS is also available as a middleware service on Red Hat OpenShift.
 JBoss Data Grid for xPaaS enables cloud applications running on OpenShift with in-memory speed and elastic data management.

 With Red Hat JBoss Data Grid, applications can replicate across datacenters and achieve high availability to meet SLA requirements within and across datacenters.
 This allows you to implement load balancing and resource efficiency through a “follow the sun” approach.